mayasheth/mayasheth.github.io/index.md

 ---

 {% include quote.html words="progress in science depends on new techniques, new discoveries and new ideas, probably in that order." source="sydney brenner"%}

+{% include quote.html words="what i cannot create, i do not understand." source="richard feynman"%}